Should I State or Should I Show? Aligning AI with Human Preferences: Conclusion

 \section{Conclusion}

-In this paper, we investigate whether a stated or revealed preference approach better mitigates the principal-agent problem caused by human principals' difficulty in articulating their preferences to AI agents.
-Using an incentivized online experiment, we find that human subjects communicate their preferences more effectively through revealed preference than through stated preference: on average, AI agents better predict future human choices when given revealed-preference data.
-At the same time, we also identify two important limitations that impact the benefits of revealed-preference information.
-First, subjects often fail to use revealed-preference-based agents even when doing so would benefit them; instead, they opt for less predictive AI agents based on stated preference.
-Second, when AI agents are given both stated and revealed preferences, they largely default to stated preferences whenever the two conflict.
-This means that merely adding revealed preference information on top of stated preference does not necessarily improve alignment.
-Thus, any mechanism for instantiating economic AI agents must address both of these issues.
+In this paper, we investigate whether a stated- or revealed-preference approach better enables an AI agent to implement a human principal's preferences in the domain of choice under risk.
+Using an incentivized online experiment, we find that human subjects communicate their preferences more effectively through their choices than through written instructions, as subjects exhibit difficulty articulating preferences in text.
+At the same time, we also identify two important limitations that may affect the benefits of the revealed-preference approach.
+First, subjects misperceive the relative performance of AI agents, leading some to opt for the less predictive AI agent.
+Second, providing AI agents with more information does not necessarily improve their performance, because the outcome depends on how different AI models resolve conflicting predictions.
+Thus, any mechanism for instantiating economic AI agents must address both issues.

-Looking forward, we note that our environment of choice under risk explicitly removes known issues between stated and revealed preference, such as present bias \citep{o2015present} and social desirability bias \citep{norwood2011social}.
-In these domains, stated and revealed preferences are clearly not aligned, and this misalignment has implications for how AI agents should be instantiated \citep{kleinberg2024inversion}.
-We also assume that AI agents can effectively implement preferences they are given, which may not always hold.
-For example, \cite{liang2026clones} theoretically shows that in higher-dimensional matching problems, an infinite number of AI agent-recommended draws is less effective than a finite number of human-curated draws.
-Understanding the impact of stated versus revealed preferences under these types of conditions would provide for interesting avenues of future research.
+Looking forward, we note that our environment of choice under risk explicitly removes known sources of divergence between stated and revealed preference, such as present bias \citep{o2015present} and social desirability bias \citep{norwood2011social}.
+In these domains, stated and revealed preferences are clearly not aligned.
+More importantly, such a misalignment makes the evaluation of AI agents difficult as it is unclear what the human principal's true preference is \citep{kleinberg2024inversion}.
+Furthermore, we assume that in our setting, AI agents can effectively implement the preferences they are given, which may not be true in different environments.
+For example, \cite{liang2026clones} proves that in higher-dimensional matching problems, infinitely many AI agent-recommended draws can be less effective than finitely many human-curated draws.
+Understanding the impact of stated versus revealed preferences under these types of environments and conditions would provide interesting avenues for future research.

 \begin{appendices}

 \thefigure{\thesection.\arabic{figure}} \thetable{\thesection.\arabic{table}} \makeatletter \@addtoreset{figure}{section} \@addtoreset{table}{section} \makeatother